17. Lolo Pass – Bald Mountain

 How to get there

 Turn north onto East Lolo Pass Road (FR 18) from U.S. Highway 26 at Zigzag (29 miles southeast of Gresham).
 Follow FR 18 for 10.6 miles to Lolo Pass.
-Parking is in a small lot around the corner to the right; the trail is to the right.
+Parking is in a small lot around the corner to the right and scattered along the road.

 Previous